ShipStream/magento2-shipstream-sync/README.md

 1. Configure the plugin in Magento2/Magento
 2. Create an API Role and API User
-3. Setup the plugin subscription in ShipStream
+3. Set up the plugin subscription in ShipStream

 More details for each step are provided below.